-Profile Details: The Profile Details section will display information about the wireless network such as the network name (SSID), network type (Infrastructure), and if the network is secured.
+Profile Details: The Profile Details section will display information about the wireless network such as the network name (SSID), network type (Infrastructure or Ad Hoc), and if the network is secured.

 Add Profile

 You may add a new network by clicking the New button from the My Wireless Networks page.